What’s the difference between Tesla Powerwall 3 and Powerwall 2?

 Tesla Powerwall 3 Availability

-The Powerwall 3 is now being shipped in the UK and available to be installed.
+The Powerwall 3 is now being shipped to the UK on a regular basis and available to be installed.

-As an officially-certified Tesla Powerwall Premium Installer, we have excellent access to Powerwall 3 stock, although supply is still limited.
+As an officially-certified Tesla Powerwall Premium Installer for 2025, we have excellent access to Powerwall 3 stock.
 Contact us now on 0800 909 8882 for an installation date.

 Check out the comparison table below for further details.